EN

 1.4 Summary of findings

-• Psychiatry Coverage: Except Allianz Care and Bupa IHHP, all insurers impose an annual limit – generally between 30 and 90 days – or a cost limit.
+• Psychiatry Coverage: Except for Allianz Care and Bupa IHHP, all insurers impose an annual limit – generally between 30 and 90 days – or a cost limit.

 • Psychological Coverage: All providers impose a limit of visits per year and/or a cost limit per visit/year.